Building new lives

 As Executive Director, Karen works to provide organizational structure, vision and strategic planning for Changed Choices.
 She is also responsible for making connections and seeking funding through grant writing and other fundraising efforts.

 Assistant Director - Challise Cantleberry

-As Assistant Director, Challise manages our staff and coordinates our programs and counseling at the Mecklenburg County Jail.
+As Assistant Director, Challise coordinates our programs and counseling at the Mecklenburg County Jail.

 Melissa assists with client job placement in addition to teaching motivational classes for female inmates at the Mecklenburg County Jail.
 She also serves as Vice-Chair of Reentry Partners of Mecklenburg.